• Home

 Alpha Predators of the Deep

-Sea serpents are massive finned snakes of the ocean, well-known for their armored green scales, sharp fangs, and acidic venom.
-However, their fearsome reputation is greatly exaggerated; most sea serpents keep to themselves, dwelling alone in the depths and preying on fish and whales.
-Although sea serpents are naturally aggressive, attacks on Kelvimars or Tentakull are rare, usually provoked by attempts to raid serpent dens.
-With little affinity for Deepmagic, family, or social interactions, sea serpents live alone and meet only to mate or to clash over territory.
-While the reputation of these reptiles is great, they rarely interact with the other sentient races of the sea.
+Sentient snakes of the ocean, sea serpents are well-known for their sweeping fins, emerald or sapphire scales, and acidic venom.
+Although they are aggressive by nature, their fearsome reputation is exaggerated among the land races; most sea serpents keep to themselves, dwelling in the depths and preying on fish and whales.
+Attacks on Kelvimars or Tentakull are usually provoked by ill-fated raids on sea serpent dens.
+Since they lack affinity for both Deepmagic and society, sea serpents lead solitary and self-interested lives, meeting only to mate or to clash over territory.
+Since strength is considered the highest virtue among sea serpents, they tend to disdain all those less powerful than themselves.

 Sea serpent art by Vienne Laing